Why is my laptop computer not charging the battery?

-If your laptop works fine while plugged in but stops working while unplugged it's likely that either your laptop battery is bad or your laptop is not charging the battery properly.
-Below are steps that can be taken to help identify the cause of this issue.
+If your laptop works while plugged in but stops working after it's unplugged, your laptop battery is bad or your laptop isn't charging the battery.
+Below are steps that can be taken to help identify what's causing this issue.

 Leave power plugged in

-Make sure the computer has been charging from the power plug for at least two hours before attempting to unplug it.
+Make sure the computer is charging from the power plug for at least two hours before it is unplugged.

 Remove and reconnect battery

-In some situations the battery can become loose.
-Removing it and then put it back into the laptop.
+In some situations, the battery can become loose.
+If your battery is removable, try removing it and then put it back into the laptop.

 Use a third-party battery utility to determine the total capacity of the battery.
 For example, BatteryCare is a free software utility capable of doing this.